Vladimir-Novick/ProcessManager/README.md

 # Remote-Process-Manager-Library

-The Remote Process Manager library provides the launch of a new processes on the remote computer and provides information about their statuses.
+The Remote Process Manager library provides the launch multiple asynchronous processes on the remote computer and provides information about their statuses.

  Your can saving your output to a specified location

+ ( NET CORE 2.1 + Visual Studio 2017 )

  Example:

     [TestClass]